51爆料

 Field Experiences Abroad

 During the week-long fall break, students can opt to take a half-credit intensive field experience on the coast of Panama.
-In the spring semester, we offer five travel courses with extended field components in Australia, South Florida, Mexico, Puerto Rico/St. Croix and Singapore (additional travel costs apply).
+In the spring semester, we offer travel courses with extended field components in locations such as Australia, Belize, South Florida, Mexico, Puerto Rico/St. Croix and Singapore (additional travel costs apply).

 Undergraduate Research

-In the fall, nearly every undergraduate student enrolls in research independent study, joining one of 15-20 faculty-led projects in biology, environmental science and policy, and earth and ocean sciences.
+In the fall, nearly every undergraduate student enrolls in research independent study, joining one of 15-20 faculty-led projects in biology, environmental science and policy, and marine science and conservation.

 Look for the latest list of research independent study projects on the Fall Courses page